round/TypeSmart-beta/readme.md

 Please be sure to provide feedback by filing an issue to [report a a bug](https://github.com/round/TypeSmart-beta/issues/new?labels=bug&template=bug.md) or [suggest a feature](https://github.com/round/TypeSmart-beta/issues/new?labels=feature&template=feature.md).

-## Replacement
+## Usage

-TypeSmart performs the following corrections as you type:
+Click the icon to toggle the extension globally.
+When enabled, TypeSmart performs the following corrections as you type:

 <table>
 <tr>